Factors shaping lecturers’ adoption of OER at three South African universities

-General objective: The key objective of this research is to understand why people contribute or refuse to contribute OER in South Africa.
+General objective: The key objective of this research is to understand why higher education lecturers contribute or do not contribute OER in South Africa.

-Specific Objectives: This research initiative aims to contribute findings that can inform faculty or higher education institutions across the globe that are planning to establish OER initiatives and repositories.
+Specific Objectives: This research initiative aims to contribute findings that can inform faculty or higher education institutions that are planning to establish OER initiatives and repositories.
 Findings may also be of use in an advocacy context in terms of identifying the locus of agency in OER adoption activity.

-The potential benefits include increasing access to higher education, decreasing cost of higher education and improving the quality of materials that result from collaboration and peer scrutiny.
+The potential benefits of OER include increasing access to higher education, decreasing the cost of higher education, and improving the quality of materials that result from collaboration and peer scrutiny.
 Many institutions around the world now have OER repositories and portals.

-Focusing on academics’ teaching practices at three South African universities – Fort Hare University, the University of Cape Town (UCT) and the University of South Africa (UNISA) – this research will use Cultural Historical Activity Theory (CHAT) as a lens to analyse data gathered through a survey (n = 34), workshops (n = 43), and interviews (n = 18).
-The survey data will be used for a quantitative analysis of each institution and a comparative analysis across institutions.
-Focus groups and interviews will be conducted with a sample of academics with a range of experience.
-These interviews will potentially reveal a richness of opinion that can be added to the more general survey results.
+Focusing on academics’ teaching practices at three South African universities – Fort Hare University, the University of Cape Town (UCT) and the University of South Africa (UNISA) – this study analysed data gathered through a survey (n = 34), workshops (n = 43), and interviews (n = 18).
+The survey data provide quantitative analysis of each institution and a comparative analysis across institutions, while interviews and focus group discussions reveal a richness of opinion to supplement the more general survey results.

-Furthermore, the research team will conduct developmental workshops at each institution to guide participants through the process of creating/adapting open educational resources and dealing with their associated technical, legal and pedagogical considerations.
+The workshops conducted by the research team at each institution were designed to guide participants through the process of creating and adapting OER and navigate the associated technical, legal, and pedagogical considerations.

 Researcher: Henry Trotter

 Research on Open Educational Resources for Development.
 Research into the Social and Cultural Acceptability of Open Educational Resources in South Africa 2015.
 (ROER4D Sub-project 4) [dataset].
 Version 1.1.
 Cape Town: ROER4D [producer], 2015.
 Cape Town: DataFirst [distributor], 2015.
 Available at: https://www.datafirst.uct.ac.za/dataportal/index.php/catalog/555/related_materials.